open-edge-insights/eii-messagebus/README.md

 ### Brokered Publish/Subscribe

-EII provides a ZeroMQ Broker.
+OEI provides a ZeroMQ Broker.
 Any of the publisher and subscriber examples can be used with this broker.
 There are three example JSON configuration provided to showcase the required configuration of the publishers/subscribers to connect to the broker.
 These examples are listed below: